c4cs/c4cs.github.io/_commands/tools/grep.md

 #### -c, -&#45;count

 ##### Using the `-c` or `--count` option overrides the default output behavior of `grep`.
 Instead of printing all of the matches to the console, it will print the number of lines that match.
-This is a useful option if, for example, you only want to know if there are any matches (count &lt;&gt; 0) but aren't as concerned with what those matches actually are.
+This is a useful option if, for example, you only want to know if there are any matches (count &gt; 0) but aren't as concerned with what those matches actually are.

 ~~~ bash
 $ grep -c ^B animals.txt            // count the number of animals beginning with "B"